brunopulis/gynter.github.io/README.markdown

 Skelly at Bootply.com.

 The Jekyll configuration is defined and documented in `_config.yml`.
-Some parts of the web like navigation menu (`_includes/navbar.html`) are hardcoded into the template.

 Thanks to Michael Lanyon for [tags alphabetizing code](http://blog.lanyonm.org/articles/2013/11/21/alphabetize-jekyll-page-tags-pure-liquid.html).